A Qudit-native Framework for Discrete Time Crystals

 Eq.~\!\eqref{eq:On} reveals distinct roles for the effective terms.
 Kick $K_m$ locks the subharmonic frequency at $f_q = q/m$.
 Since $[K_m, D]=0$, the neutral term $D$ preserves the $q$-sectors, causing only pure dephasing of the response envelope without shifting the central frequency.
 In contrast, the charged term $R$ mixes different $q$-sectors.
 This mixing scatters spectral weight away from the locked subharmonic frequencies, effectively melting the order parameter.
-For our specific error model where $G_1$ commutes with $K_m$, the charged terms vanish in linear order ($R \sim \varepsilon^2$), ensuring that the locked frequency shift is suppressed.
-Finally, for embedded kicks where the Hilbert space decomposes into blocks $\mathcal H_i \approx \bigoplus_s \mathcal H_i^{(s)}$, Eq.~\!\eqref{eq:On} applies block-wise, allowing concurrent subharmonic responses with distinct periods $m_s$ within a single drive.
+For our specific imperfection model where $G_1$ commutes with $K_m$, the charged terms vanish in linear order ($R \sim \varepsilon^2$), ensuring that the locked frequency shift is suppressed.

 Numerically, we monitor the chain-averaged magnetization~\cite{Prethermal_DTC_Kyprianidis2021,MBL_DTC_Mi2022}